Adrian K. Lund is president of the Insurance Institute for Highway Safety and the Highway Loss Data Institute.

 Mr. Arbelaez joined the Institute in 1999 as a research engineer.
 His research interests include occupant injury biomechanics, crash test dummies and vehicle event data recorders.
 He has been involved in the Institute's frontal crashworthiness evaluation program, real-world crash investigation studies, the development of advanced dummy seating procedures and the Institute's side-impact crash test program.

 Mr. Arbelaez received a bachelor's degree from Florida State University and a master's degree from the University of Alabama at Birmingham.

-Michael Fagin is secretary/treasurer and vice president of government relations for the Insurance Institute for Highway Safety.
+Michael Fagin is general counsel, secretary/treasurer and vice president for government relations at the Insurance Institute for Highway Safety.
 He joined the Institute in 2007 as an attorney and now manages the organization's finances as well as its relationship with federal and state agencies and legislatures.
 He is also involved with the Institute's research relating to changes in state highway safety laws.